alexwl/haskell-code-explorer/README.md

 `haskell-code-server` executable reads the package index created by `haskell-code-indexer` and starts the HTTP server.
 The HTTP server responds to API requests and serves static assets (JavaScript files that are in `haskell-code-explorer/javascript/release` directory).

-### Examples :
+### Examples

-Show all server options :
+Show all server options:

 ```bash
 haskell-code-server -h
 ```

-Load the indexed package and start the server :
+Load the indexed package and start the server:

 ```bash
 haskell-code-server --package PATH --port 8080 --js-path haskell-code-explorer/javascript/release
 ```

-Load multiple indexed packages and start the server :
+Load multiple indexed packages and start the server:

 ```bash
 haskell-code-server --package PATH1 --package PATH2 --package PATH3 --port 8080 --js-path haskell-code-explorer/javascript/release